ChaosLabsInc/uniswap-v3-oracle-cli/README.md

 This repo is meant to serve as an implementation spec for mocking oracle return values.
 This is a resource and reference for smart contract developers to implement such strategies and practices as part of their development lifecycle.

-* **Note** - _Interacting with the mocked Uniswap Pool with actions that can change the pool state, like trading, may effect the mock return values.
-For such cases it is recommmended to call the mock function again after every state changing interaction._
+* **Note** - _Interacting with Uniswap Pools will change pool state.
+Our implementation for configuring return values of TWAPs involves manipulating observations stored for every pool.
+Because of this, you will need to invoke the set method for a given pool after every state changing interaction._

 ## Example Flow